chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Correspondences between the user profile and what you know about the content

-  - <span class="underline">Analogy: give me the content that I would like</span>
+  - <span style="text-decoration:underline">Analogy: give me the content that I would like</span>

 **Content-based filtering II**